Q. Where are the aid stations?

 Q. Where should I park?

 A. Parking Start of Full Marathon: Due to construction at Bartlett High School, participants and spectators must park in the Tikahtnu Commons parking lot (south side of Muldoon Road).
-Start of Half, 4 Miler, Youth and Spectator Viewing: Parking is limited around finish area.
+Start of Half, 5K and Spectator Viewing: Parking is limited around finish area.
 We advise either walking to Parkstrip, utilizing street parking,(please be courteous and respectful to the neighborhood residence while parking) or parking in 6th Ave Garage which is located north east, about six blocks of park.

 Q. What is the elevation of the course?